maxkratt/FishNet-Documentation/guides/features/networked-gameobjects-and-scripts/spawning/README.md

+---
+description: Information about how to spawn and despawn objects on the network.
+---

 # Spawning and Despawning

 For objects to exist over the network they must have a NetworkObject component on them, and **must be spawned using the server**.
 To spawn an object it must first be instantiated, and then passed into a Spawn method.
 There are a variety of Spawn methods to access for your convenience, all of which provide the same outcome.